 Is FreeLotto.com scam?
 Read our FreeLotto review 2019 to find out!

 Some websites start life without really having their act together.
 One such site is FreeLotto.com.
 Initially launched in 1999, the website is owned and operated by PlasmaNet Inc., a company that is based in New York City.
-In this FreeLotto.com review, we will look at what the site offers eager users and how you can use it to your advantage.
+In this FreeLotto.com review, we will look at what the site offers eager users and how you can use it to your advantage to win free money.

 FreeLotto does not offer any official lotteries.
 This means that you cannot use the site to purchase tickets for your favourite lottery or check lottery results.
 Instead, the site runs its own sweepstakes.
 There are six draws hosted by the website, each of which is detailed below: